Estimated reading time: 7 minutes

 For the first time in eCommerce history, credit cards are no longer responsible for the majority of online purchases.
 If you want to be able to appeal to the widest range of shoppers, reduce cart abandonment, and improve the user experience, you need to integrate multiple payment methods.

 There are a few big players in the payment option game.
-Some are stock standards and some may be brand new to you, so we’ll break each one down.
+Some are stock standards, and some may be brand new to you, so we’ll break each one down.
 Let’s get the obvious ones out of the way first.

 Credit Card & Interact

 Credit and debit cards, while no longer attributed to the majority of the spending, are still the preferred payment method.
-While it’s a mistake to only offer credit card options, it’s just as bad to leave them off the docket.
+While it’s a mistake only to offer credit card options, it’s just as harmful to leave them off the docket.
 Shoppers – from Baby Boomers, Generation X, and some older Millennials – will still reach for their plastic when making an online purchase.
 It’s tried and trusted, and old habits are hard to break, even with more convenient options on the horizon.

-PayPal has been on the scene long enough for it to be well trusted.
+PayPal has been on the scene long enough for it to be well-trusted.
 With faster options like Express and One Touch, it’s no wonder that PayPal is responsible for an 88.7% conversion rate, compared to those who don’t offer the option.
 If you give your shoppers the option to checkout instantly, there’s significantly less time to second-guess their purchase decision and abandon the cart.

 Amazon, Apple & Google Pay (and other Digital Wallets)